LYK-CC/LYK-CC/README.md

 # Hi there! 👋

-I'm an Applied Math student at UC Berkeley, passionate about bridging theory and real-world application.
+I'm an Computer Science student at University of Washington Paul G. Allen School of Computer Science and Engineering, passionate about bridging theory and real-world application.

 I enjoy applying math concepts, data science, and algorithms into solving reallife practical challenges.